pbehnke/frontline/README.md

 ## Why would you want this?
 To help intercept, change and debug web pages for web development.
-Fiddle is a transparent web debugging proxy that can be used for any browser.
+Frontline is a transparent web debugging proxy that can be used for any browser.

 ## Limitations
-Currently Fiddle only supports overriding/modifying a single Url.
+Currently Frontline only supports overriding/modifying a single Url.

 ## Quick Start
 * Install Node.
+* `npm install frontline`
 * Open Rules.json and add some rules (see Rules.json section below)
 * Run
-`node fiddle.js`
+`node frontline.js`
 * Open your browser of choice.
 In this example we will use Chrome.
 In Chrome Open Settings, click Show advanced settings... at the bottom.
 Change Proxy Settings.
 Set the proxy server to be 127.0.0.1 and set the port to 8050.